1800797/CERBERUS-OPSCT/README.md

 <p align="center">

 OP PASC Tools (PASCT) to Find Vulnerability or Target.
 This Tools is `NON DESTRUCTIVE` & `NON INTRUSIVE` to Target.
-Act As Surface layer Scanning Tools. ( ETHICAL TOOLS )
+Act As Surface layer Scanning Tools.
 PERFORMED & TESTED IN ITSEC 2025 EVENT JAKARTA

 </p>